CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 sudo apt-get install netq-opta
 ```

 After the `netq-opta` package is installed, add your OPTA configuration key.
 Run the following command with the `config-key` obtained from the email you received from NVIDIA titled _NetQ Access Link_.
-You can also obtain the configuration key through the NetQ UI in the premise management configuration.
-For more information, see {{<link title="Access the NetQ UI#log-in-to-netq" text="First Time Log In - NetQ Cloud">}}.
+You can also obtain the configuration key through the NetQ UI in the premises management configuration.
+For more information, see {{<link title="Access the NetQ UI#log-in-to-netq" text="First-time Login for NetQ Cloud">}}.

 ```
 netq config add opta config-key <config_key> [vrf <vrf_name>] [proxy-host <text-proxy-host> proxy-port <text-proxy-port>]